 Physicians and medical personnel cannot deny infants nourishment or medically appropriate and reasonable medical care with the intent to result in their death; however, the trigger law banning virtually all abortions renders this provision obsolete.
 Ark.
 Code Ann. § 20-16-604.

 Does an abortion have to be provided by a licensed physician in my state?

 Yes, and the physician must be licensed to practice in the state.
 Ark.
 Code Ann. § 5-61-101.

 Does my state’s law require that a woman give informed consent and/or receive counseling prior to allowing an abortion to be performed?

-Counseling and informed consent are required; however, this provision would most likely become unnecessary when the trigger law takes effect.
+Counseling and informed consent are required; however, the trigger law banning virtually all abortions renders this provision obsolete.
 Ark.
 Code Ann. § 20-16-1703.